enfp-dev-studio/bitcat/README.md

 ## Why We are here

-For us, seeing cryptocurrency prices has become a daily routine.
-But looking at the bar charts on the exchange is really boring.
-But unfortunately our precious money is at stake, so we can't ignore it.
-So Bitcat came along.
+Checking the price of cryptocurrency has become our daily routine.
+But it's boring to always see similar bar charts and price numbers.
+Nevertheless, we cannot ignore it because our precious money is at stake.
+If you have to check the price anyway, wouldn't it be better to look cute?

 ## How to use